MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/rus-bad-debts.md

 These registers summarize information about the movement and use of the bad debts reserve.
 They are calculated based on the results of the formation of the bad debts reserve and the use of the bad debt to write off hopeless debts.

+> [!NOTE]
-Note: The write-off of hopeless debts is processed by using the bad debts reserve that is created at the end of the previous period.
+> The write-off of hopeless debts is processed by using the bad debts reserve that is created at the end of the previous period.

 The following illustration shows an example of the **Accounts receivable - reserve movement details** page.